yauhenrachkouski/heyhire-app/docs/SUBSCRIPTION_FLOW.md

 **File**: `src/app/paywall/page.tsx`, `src/components/subscribe/subscribe-cards.tsx`

 - User is redirected to `/paywall` page
-- User sees available plans (Starter, Pro, Enterprise)
+- User sees available plans (Pro)
 - Trial eligibility is checked via `hasUsedTrial()` action
-  - Trial is marked as "used" when any subscription reaches `trialing`, `active`, or `past_due` status
+  - In code, trial is treated as "used" once the organization has any subscription record in the database
   - Users can only use trial once per organization

 ### 4. Checkout Initiation